Rock-It-Ball is the fastest growing sport on the planet according to Paul Kildreth, secretary of the International Rock-It-Ball Federation.

 - ERIBA will soon be announcing a Northern Region High Schools Tournament and all of the above bodies are willing to advise on the establishment of local school leagues.

-- ERIBA are running a national programme for the Senior and Youth England squads and have just appointed Paul Reed from Hartlepool as youth team coach.
+- ERIBA are running a national program for the Senior and Youth England squads and have just appointed Paul Reed from Hartlepool as youth team coach.

 A small primary school in West Yorkshire.
 A tiny school hall surrounded by classrooms with internal windows looking into the hall.
 We are watching a number of children playing Rock-It-Ball at an after-school club.